ajsmit/Intro_R_Official/_GitBook/03-github.Rmd

 ## Clone the new GitHub repository to your computer via RStudio.

 Select the repository URL from GitHub.
 It will be something like https://github.com/AmierohAbrahams/Intro_R.

-Enter Rstudio.
+Enter RStudio.
 On the top left of the screen select the tab 'New Project'.
-Then select the 'version control' tab followed by the Git tab.
+Then select the 'Version control' tab followed by the 'Git' tab.
 Complete each option by placing the repository URL into the first box and complete the rest

 ## Commits

 Bravo!
-Now, on GitHub, saved changes are called commits.
+Now, on GitHub, saved changes are called *Commits*.
 Each commit has an associated commit message, which is a description explaining why a particular change was made.
 Commit messages capture the history of your changes, so other contributors can understand what you’ve done and why.
 Make and commit changes

 ## Open a Pull Request

 Nice edits!
-Now that you have changes in a branch off of master, you can open a pull request.
+Now that you have changes in a branch off of master, you can open a Pull Request.

 Pull Requests are the heart of collaboration on GitHub.
 When you open a pull request, you’re proposing your changes and requesting that someone review and pull in your contribution and merge them into their branch.
 Pull requests show diffs, or differences, of the content from both branches.
 The changes, additions, and subtractions are shown in green and red.